20klompr/xPro-V5/Front_Panel.md

 *the SIG can also be configured to output 5V by removing the xProV5 lid and moving the "MIST" jumper from 24V to 5V.

-It can be controller with M-Codes:
+Cool can be controlled with M-Codes:

 M8 = On
 M9 = Off